Peugeot 308 GTi review

-Given the stats, it’s a shame that the Peugeot isn’t a little more pleasing on the ear.
-From the outside its exhaust has a likeable burble and even pops during full-bore gearchanges, but precious little of that noise makes its way into the cabin.
+Given the stats, it’s a shame that the Peugeot’s pokey engine doesn’t sound any more exciting.
+Admittedly, you can hear its likeable burble and the pops during full-bore gearchanges from the outside, but precious little of that noise makes its way into the cabin.

 Running costs are impressive, though, with claimed fuel economy of 43.5mpg, although in normal driving conditions, you’ll more likely to see a figure in the mid- to high thirties.
 That’s on a par with the Golf GTI, but unfortunately the 308 doesn’t feel quite as agile or as sure-footed as the likes of the Golf GTI and Leon Cupra.
 This issue is somewhat compounded by the 308 GTi’s rather soft suspension, which wallows and bounces around more than a Leon Cupra, Megane RS or Golf GTI on bumpy country roads.

 The Peugeot 308 GTi was built to beat its namesake from Volkswagen, and in many ways it does.
 But it can’t match the Golf’s breadth of talents or the way that the Golf feels special even in the mundane cycle of daily life.